Craigzyc/mysqlsyncr/README.md

-# MySQLSync
+# MySQLSyncr

-MySQLSync is a command-line tool for managing and comparing MySQL database structures with JSON dumps.
+MySQLSyncr is a command-line tool for managing and comparing MySQL database structures with JSON dumps.
 It allows users to dump the database structure, compare it with existing JSON files, and update the database based on those JSON definitions.

 ## Table of Contents